profsmith89/ctps/_sources/chap11.md

 print(an_int, a_string, a_list)
 ```

-This constructor syntax is how I created, in `wander.py` on line 65, a 6x6 instance of `CitySqGrid` with a `dog-face` character at its center (named `nyc`).
+This constructor syntax is how I created, in `wander.py` on line 65, a 6x6 instance of `CitySqGrid` with a dog-face character at its center (named `nyc`).
 It is also how I created a `Pin` object on line 69.

 This creation takes two steps.
 First, the interpreter grabs a raw piece of our computer's memory that's large enough to hold all the instance's attributes (i.e., all the data specific to this object).
 By raw, I mean that none of this memory is initialized in such a manner that object acts like an instance of `CitySqGrid` or `Pin`.
-Initialization, the second step, is the job of a class's `__init__` method.[^fn12]
+Initialization, the second step, is the job of a class's `__init__` method.[^fn13]

 ```{code-block} python
 ---